20 Notable alumni of

 Biography

 Hervé This is a French physical chemist who works for the Institut National de la Recherche Agronomique at AgroParisTech, in Paris, France.
-His main area of scientific research is molecular gastronomy, that is the science of culinary phenomena (more precisely, looking for the mechanisms of phenomena occurring during culinary transformations).
+His main area of scientific research is molecular and physical gastronomy, that is the science that studies culinary transformations).

 8. André-Louis Debierne